deepalib1710/Lingua-Franca/README.md

 - Link bandwidths can be changed to low values to simulate throttled links.
 - The network reactor may compute larger per-hop delays due to lower bandwidth, demonstrating how serialization delay contributes to total latency.

-Suggested experiments:

-- Reduce bandwidth on one or more hops and observe the increase in total delay and its effect on the measured clock skew.
-- Compare runs with symmetric vs. asymmetric bandwidths to see asymmetric latency's impact on synchronization.

 ### 3) NTP_MultipathRouting.lf

 Purpose: